 Gretna is a very small city located in the state of Florida.
 With a population of 1,284 people and just one neighborhood, Gretna is the 413th largest community in Florida.

-Gretna is a blue-collar town, with 37.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Gretna, you'll notice that it is more blue-collar than most other communities in America.
+37.10% of Gretna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gretna is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Gretna who work in maintenance occupations (14.71%), healthcare suport services (14.71%), and farm management occupations (9.81%).

 In addition, many people in Gretna have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-As is often the case in a small city, Gretna doesn't have a public transportation system that people use for their commute.
+Gretna is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Gretna have a very low rate of college education: just 9.53% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.